jtorral/pgpoolTutorial/WATCHDOG.md

 Once the necessary configuration files have been created, you’ll need to distribute them across all nodes in the cluster.
-Since the Docker containers are preconfigured with SSH keys, you can use scp to securely copy the files to their respective destinations.
+Since the Docker containers are pre-configured with SSH keys, you can use scp to securely copy the files to their respective destinations.

 Assuming the edits were made on node wd1, execute the following commands: